 Brunswick Street, Fitzroy

-Perhaps the hipster centre, Brunswick Street in Fitzroy is home to high-end boutiques next to vintage stores where alternative, tattoo-filled guys mingle with trendy, suited guys.
-This bohemian hub stretches between Victoria Street to Alexandria Parade and you can easily spend a full day here, sipping three-quarter almond milk lattes or buying a rare Bob Dylan biography.
+Arguably Melbourne’s hipster hub, Brunswick Street in Fitzroy is home to high-end boutiques next to vintage stores where alternative, ink-covered blokes mingle with trendy, suited businessmen.
+This bohemian epicentre stretches between Victoria Street to Alexandria Parade, and it’s easy to spend a full day here sipping three-quarter almond milk lattes or buying a rare Bob Dylan biography.

-To get the full hipster experience, we recommend dining at Vegie Bar, a restaurant that will satisfy every taste buds (unless you’re a meat-eater only, sorry!) and checking out the latest indie records at Polyester.
+To get the full hipster experience, we recommend dining at Vegie Bar, a restaurant that will satisfy every tastebud (unless you’re a carnivore), and checking out the latest indie records at Polyester.

 National Gallery of Victoria (NGV)

-One of the oldest public art galleries in Australia, the NGV plays host to some of the world’s most exquisite art pieces, as well as staging contemporary exhibitions such as the Jean Paul Gaultier and Salvador Dali retrospectives previously.
+One of the oldest public art galleries in Australia, the NGV plays host to some of the world’s most exquisite art pieces, as well as staging contemporary exhibitions like the Jean Paul Gaultier and Salvador Dali retrospectives.

-Remember to drop into the design store for NGV editions and collectibles – they’ll be great conversation starters and elevate your coolness.
+Remember to drop into the design store for NGV editions and collectables – they’ll be great conversation starters and elevate your coolness.

 Supper Inn, Chinatown